Special Educational Needs and Disability (SEND)

 As part of this Graduated Approach, the academy may provide specific support in the form of:

-• Small group or 1 to 1 support for Literacy or Numeracy, run by a teacher, teaching assistant or learning support assistant.
+- Small group or 1 to 1 support for Literacy or Numeracy, run by a teacher, teaching assistant or learning support assistant.
 This may be a phonics intervention or a maths intervention.

-• Speech and language support e.g., Time to Talk or NELI (Nuffield Early Language Intervention).
+- Speech and language support e.g., Time to Talk or NELI (Nuffield Early Language Intervention).

-• Individual or small group support in the classroom to help a child to access the curriculum alongside their peers.
+- Individual or small group support in the classroom to help a child to access the curriculum alongside their peers.

-• Intervention programmes designed to support pupils with social and emotional difficulties, for example, Thrive and Lego Therapy.
+- Intervention programmes designed to support pupils with social and emotional difficulties, for example, Thrive and Lego Therapy.

-• Individual support run by a specialist professional, for example, Speech and Language Therapy, Physiotherapy, Occupational Therapy or support from the Service for Visual Impairment or Hearing Impairment.
+- Individual support run by a specialist professional, for example, Speech and Language Therapy, Physiotherapy, Occupational Therapy or support from the Service for Visual Impairment or Hearing Impairment.

-• Interventions that are run by a teacher, TA or LSA but which follow the advice of a specialist professional, for example the ASCETS Team (Autism, Social Communication, Education and Training Service), an Educational Psychologist or CAMHS.
+- Interventions that are run by a teacher, TA or LSA but which follow the advice of a specialist professional, for example the ASCETS Team (Autism, Social Communication, Education and Training Service), an Educational Psychologist or CAMHS.

 How adaptations are made to the curriculum and the learning environment for children and young people with SEN

 Class staff teams know the profile of their class and individual needs and learning activities are planned to match children’s learning needs.
 First hand experiences are crucial to stimulate children’s learning.
 Visits and visitors are used to provide meaningful stimulus. and children benefit from opportunities to learn through play.
-The environment is stimulating, and supportive and Learning Walls and interactive displays provide prompts and reminders to encourage children to learn and achieve independently.
+The environment is stimulating, and supportive and Working Walls and interactive displays provide prompts and reminders to encourage children to learn and achieve independently.
 Classes are well resourced and for children with additional needs, specialised equipment such as writing slopes, radio aid systems, visual timetables and enlarged print can be arranged as appropriate.

-Each class has at least one teacher and a teaching assistant.
+Support staff are deployed to meet need across the academy.
 Teaching assistants are trained to deliver 1 to 1 and group interventions and all staff have access to training, advice, and resources to enable them to contribute to developing fully inclusive practice.

 The deployment of specific resources at Rowena is provided according to the individual needs of our children.
 It is highly important that children with Special Educational Needs and Disabilities have the appropriate support in order for them to access the learning environment and achieve their full potential.
 The school deploys learning support assistants and teaching assistants in accordance with their specialism and relationships with specific children.
 Children receive the necessary human and physical resources to support their individual needs.